Meditation is not hard, impossible or time consuming.

 You will be able to choose your reactions wisely instead of mindlessly reacting because you have created an undercurrent of peace of mind.

-If you would like to read more, check out the other articles on meditation:
+If you would like to read more, check out the other articles on meditation or join a 30 Day Meditation Challenge online.

 Rachel Bonkink – Yoga & Meditation Teacher